aathanor/ResearchSite/content/pri_complete_draft.md

 **A Neo-Tarskian View**: Once Field's primitive reference problem is dissolved, Tarski's internal approach to reference becomes more viable (Tarski, 1944).
 But rather than reference between expressions in formal languages, we have reference between aspects of lived pattern-constellations.
 Truth becomes internal coherence within these constellations rather than correspondence to external states of affairs.

 # References

+_(NB: provisional list, part of the titles skimmed not deeply engaged yet)_

 **Primary Sources**